Filip Helander: Bologna

 On 31 August 2016, Helander joined Bologna on a season-long loan deal, with an obligation to sign outright at the end of season.
 As part of the deal, Nicolò Cherubin moved to Verona.
 On 12 June 2017, Helander joined Bologna on a definitive basis.

 The following season, his second with the Rossoblù, Helander found more space in the rotation under coach Roberto Donadoni, playing 29 games.
 His club season ended early in April 2018 because of an injury, but without risking the World Cup in which he participated as a reserve.

 Rangers

 Helander was announced as a new signing for Rangers in the Scottish Premiership on 13 July 2019.
 Helander's cost was £3.5 million.
 He made his debut in a Scottish League Cup tie against East Fife, scoring a goal as Rangers came out 3–0 victors.

 On 11 March 2021, Helander scored the equaliser for Rangers in a 1–1 draw away to Slavia Prague in their Europa League Round of 16 first leg match.

 On 29 August 2021, Helander scored the only goal of the game for Rangers against Celtic in the first Old Firm derby of the 2021–22 season.
 On 15 September 2021, Rangers manager Steven Gerrard announced that Helander would be out for the foreseeable future after having undergone surgery on a knee injury sustained in a 2–1 win over St Johnstone four days prior.

+Rangers confirmed on 23 May 2023 that Helander would leave the club at the end of the 2022–23 season.

+OB

+On 31 August 2023, Helander joined Danish Superliga side OB on a one-year deal.
+Made his debut in a 3-0 defeat to Silkeborg IF on 18 September 2023.

+He left OB at the end of the season.

+AC Omonia

+On 4 July 2024 his signing by cypriot club AC Omonia was announced.